 by Jennifer Crystal

 Every few months, Jennifer Crystal devotes a column to answering your questions.
-Here are her replies to questions she has recently received.
+Here are her answers to questions she has recently received.
 Do you have a question for Jennifer?
-If so, email her.
+Email her at email@example.com.

 Q. You once mentioned that a scan helped doctors to learn that you weren’t getting enough oxygen to the left side of your brain.
 What type of scan was it?
 And how did doctors know the poor oxygenation was caused by Babesia and not by another tick- borne illness?